Being Environmentally Conscious by Seeing the World

 Once again though, it’s in our mindset and way of thinking that we see the biggest changes: we’re a lot more conscious about what we buy.
 While I used to buy something just because it was on sale, now I tend to wait and spend a little more on something better quality, locally-made, and even environmentally and bodily friendly.

 We refer to this as ‘cutting back on the consumption of stuff’, because to us it’s not about less consuming, but more about being conscious of what you’re consuming and looking at what things you want to consume less of.
 This beautifully leads to becoming even more aware of what you truly want to enjoy.

 For us, experiences, meeting new people, traveling and being creative are things we want only more of.
 We can do that when we eliminate the things that are not needed and not important to our goals, like ‘stuff’.
 And yeah, there are plenty of things that we still like to have.
 We’re not saying that having things and stuff is bad.
 We love having our Mac Books, cameras and other travel gear that is part of our creativity.
 Believe it or not, Eric even travels with his own cooking spices and oils.
 It varies for everyone.

 The next best thing about less stuff?
 Less production of things and less waste that pollutes our Earth.
 Something doesn’t have to be made brand new to be valuable.
 Upcycling is a great way that people are repurposing things and materials so they have a new life and use.

 Your Take on the Environment and Travel

 Can you relate to what we’ve shared about becoming more environmentally conscious by seeing the world?
-There’s amazing programs in so many countries that bringing together travel and helping our environment, in powerfully positive ways.
+There’s amazing programs in so many countries that bring together travel and help our environment, in powerfully positive ways.
 Maybe you’ve experienced them yourself or have environmental insights to add from your own travel experiences.
 We would love to hear from you.
 Comment below or contact us anytime.

 Founders & Producers of Move to Traveling